FACTBOX-Sports events around the world hit by coronavirus pandemic

 * The March 16-22 world figure skating championships in Montreal were cancelled. * Curling world championships for men and mixed doubles in Scotland and Canada cancelled, joining women’s worlds that were cancelled on Thursday.

+* Vail Resorts which operates 34 ski areas in 15 U.S. states and three countries closes all operations for at least a week. * Fans urged to skip finish of famed Iditarod race in Alaska next week.

-(Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Frank Pingue in Toronto, Robert Muller in Prague and Gene Cherry in Raleigh; Editing by Ken Ferris, Tony Lawrence, Clare Fallon and Daniel Wallis)
+(Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Frank Pingue in Toronto, Robert Muller in Prague and Gene Cherry in Raleigh; Editing by Ken Ferris, Daniel Wallis and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)